 'Gravity data can be used, for example, to calculate a geoid model.
 The geoid model is a conversion surface linking, for example, heights measured with GPS to the Finnish height system.
 Gravity has a direct relationship with heights', she says.

-From Delft in the Netherlands to Masala in Kirkkonummi
+From Delft in the Netherlands to Otaniemi in Espoo

 Mirjam has worked continuously at FGI since the mid-90s.
 She got to know FGI as early as during her geodesy studies at the Delft University of Technology in the Netherlands, when she came to do a traineeship in Finland, at the research centre then known as the Finnish Geodetic Institute.